 The team, supplemented by cynical local porters, is spurred ever upward by their attempts to escape the inedible food of the expedition cook Pong.
 Copious “medicinal” champagne is quaffed, notably during the inevitable fall into a crevasse and the ensuing rescue attempt.

 As Bill Bryson notes in his introduction to the 2001 edition, Rum Doodle earned only a niche following until the 1980s (and like Sir Henry at Rawlinson End, I missed it even then).
-It gradually became a cult, giving its name to hostelries in Kathmandu and Windermere (sic)—and even mountains.
+It gradually became a cult, giving its name to hostelries in Kathmandu and Windermere (sic)—and even to mountains.
 As Bryson says, it’s one of the funniest books you will ever read.